AndyGT/CONACYT/Revisión Bibliográfica.md

     named the bag feature space.
 Finally, standard support vector machines are trained in the bag feature space.
 We provide experimental results on an image categorization problem and a drug activity prediction problem.
+1. Jafarpour, Sina, et al. **Stylistic analysis of paintings using wavelets and machine learning**.
+En European Signal Processing Conference.
+2009. p.
+1220-1224.

+    **ABSTRACT**
+    Wavelet transforms and machine learning tools can be used to assist art experts in the stylistic analysis of paintings.
+A dual-tree complex wavelet transform, Hidden Markov Tree modeling and Random Forest classifiers are used here for a stylistic analysis of Vincent van Gogh’s paintings with results on two stylometry challenges that concern “dating, resp. ex- tracting distinguishing features”.